mozilla/mozpool/README.md

  * The documentation for ``/api/image/list`` was updated to match its behavior.
  * The database interface layer was completely rewritten for better hackability and testability.
+ * Bug 848561: Log entries and devices are now sorted properly in the web UI

 2.0.3
 =====